 b.
 This course provides an introduction to philosophy in the ancient Mediterranean world, from the early Greek cosmologists to the Roman Stoics.
-We focus on competing views of eudaimonia (“happiness” or “flourishing”) and its connection to the practice of philosophy.
-Key readings include Plato’s Socratic dialogues, Aristotle’s Nicomachean Ethics, the letters of Epicurus, and Marcus Aurelius’ Meditations
+We focus on competing views of the highest good for human beings and how philosophy helps one achieve it.
+Key readings include Plato’s Socratic dialogues, Aristotle’s Nicomachean Ethics, the letters of Epicurus, and Marcus Aurelius’ Meditations.
+Christopher Raymond.

 Two 75-minute periods.